danetsao/mma-api/README.md

 This is an MMA API that scraped data from [ufc.com](https://www.ufc.com/), stores it in a Postgres database, and has a node + express api to give information on the athletes.

 If you have questions, or comments feel free to reach out.
 I plan to continue working at this and open up some issues for others to contribute with.
-If you are interested in contributing, see contribution guidelines [here](https://github.com/danetsao/mma-api)
+If you are interested in contributing, see contribution guidelines [here](https://github.com/danetsao/mma-api/CONTRIBUTING.md)

+## In Progress
+Right now, we are working on a few different thigns
+- Configuring a database
+- Building a showcase website/frontend
+- Deployment for remote use of api
+- Addition of other fighting leagues and sports

 ## Deployment